mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 You're now in NixOS!

-Except you're now in a bit of an unusual state.
-NixOS has an unusual install process for the Raspberry Pi.

-For most operating systems, you download a bootable ISO file, boot into that, and then that environment installs the operating system for you.
-That's the experience you have when you download a GUI-based installer for NixOS on UEFI systems.

-Installing an operating system on Raspberry Pi works a bit differently.
-Usually, to install an OS on the Pi, you flash a disk image onto a microSD, then boot to the microSD.
-There's no install process because the environment is ready to go once you boot the microSD.

-With NixOS, it's like a cross between both experiences.
-You've flashed a NixOS environment to the microSD, but you still kind of need to install NixOS.
+There's not much you can do yet because it's a minimal NixOS environment with nothing installed.

+To make this more interesting, you can install a desktop GUI and some applications.
 To begin, download the configuration file I've customized for the Raspberry Pi 4:

 ```bash
 curl \